Mitchell, Butler score 19 each, No. 10 Baylor wins 91-63 - WHIZ News

+HOUSTON (AP) — Baylor used a strong-shooting second half to pull away for another win.

-HOUSTON (AP) — Davion Mitchell and Jared Butler scored 19 points each and No. 10 Baylor beat UT-Martin 91-63 on Wednesday night for its eighth straight win.
+Davion Mitchell and Jared Butler scored 19 points each and No. 10 Baylor beat UT-Martin 91-63 Wednesday night for its eighth straight win.

 Parker Stewart finished with 18 points, Miles Thomas had 17 and Quintin Dove added 12 points and seven rebounds for the Skyhawks (3-7), who lost for the sixth time in seven games.
 UT-Martin shot 35%.